 c) The clock hands that face South recently have had to be disconnected from the working clock as the linkage mechanism has become corroded.
 We are discussing plans with an engineer to use the scaffolding to access that linkage and restore it to full working order.
 The West-facing clock hands will also be inspected and any problems investigated.

-All Saints' appointed Brown & Ralph Ltd to carry out the work summarised under a) and b) above, and work on the tower from the scaffolding is beginning in earnest in May.
-Brown & Ralph successfully carried out the major reordering work inside the church, completed at Easter 2018.
+All Saints' appointed Brown & Ralph Ltd to carry out the work summarised under a) and b) above, and work on the tower from the scaffolding began in earnest in May.
+Brown & Ralph successfully had carried out the major reordering work inside the church, completed by Easter 2018.

 It has been a long process for the church to get to this point where the project can start.
-The preliminary stages have included several grant applications and requests for loans, as well as the go-ahead following a bat survey.
+The preliminary stages have included permission from the Diocese, several grant applications and requests for loans, as well as the go-ahead following a bat survey.
 As of early May 2019, the following grants and loans have covered roughly 70% of the estimated cost of the work.